trailblazer/trailblazer.github.io/gems/operation/2.0/api.md

 The proc passed to `Wrap` will be called when the pipe is executed, and receives `block`. `block.call` will execute the nested pipe.

+You may have any number of `Wrap` nesting.

+### Wrap: Return Value

 All nested steps will simply be executed as if they were on the "top-level" pipe, but within the wrapper code.
 Steps may deviate to the left track, and so on.

-The return value of the wrap block is crucial: If it returns falsey, the pipe will deviate to left after `Wrap`.
+However, the last signal of the wrapped pipe is not simply passed on to the "outer" pipe.
+The return value of the actual `Wrap` block is crucial: If it returns falsey, the pipe will deviate to left after `Wrap`.

-You may have any number of `Wrap` nesting.
+    step Wrap ->(*, &block) { Sequel.transaction do block.call end; false } {

+In the above example, regardless of `Sequel.transaction`'s return value, the outer pipe will deviate to the left track as the `Wrap`'s return value is always `false`.

 ### Wrap: Callable